AequilibraE/aequilibrae/docs/source/index.rst

 .. panels::
-   :card: shadow
+   :card: text-center bg-transparent border-light
+   :container: container pb-3
-   :header: text-center
+   :header: text-center border-light
+   :footer: border-light
+   :column: col-lg-6 col-md-6 col-sm-6 col-xs-12 p-2

    ---
-   :column: col-lg-12
+   :column: col-lg-12 p-2
-   :fa:`workflow`
-   Using AequilibraE
+   :fa:`folder`
+   **Using AequilibraE**
    ^^^^^^^^^^^^^^^^^

    A series of examples on how to use AequilibraE, from building a model from scratch